Protect Your Intellectual Property Rights

 - Trade secrets are also assumed to belong to the company that uses them.
 Nondisclosure and confidentiality agreements can and should clarify any exceptions as well as how secrecy will be enforced in a working arrangement.

-Companies often own the IP of employees, unless the employee has a specific clause in their contract (a rare concession granted to employees).
+Companies often own the intellectual property of employees, unless the employee has a specific clause in their contract (a rare concession granted to employees).
 Consultants and third parties who work with companies often have and retain rights to their own IP.
-Both sole ownership and joint ownership of IP are possible.
+Both sole ownership and joint ownership of intellectual property are possible.
 To protect all concerned parties, employment and purchase contracts should specify the IP rights of employers, employees, sellers, purchasers and business partners.

-In the worlds of creativity and business, IP ownership is important to spell out in relationships with clients, vendors and distributors of products and information.
+In the worlds of creativity and business, intellectual property ownership is important to spell out in relationships with clients, vendors and distributors of products and information.
 Ambiguity often leads to disputes and litigation.
 Business success and the integrity of innovators depend on clarity regarding IP ownership.

 - Registered copyright